Deal of the Century: Plot

-On the eve of a major defense industry exposition, Muntz is visited by Massagi (Richard Libertini), an immensely wealthy arms merchant who both encourages him to finalize the San Miguel deal and coaches him on how to do it.
+On the eve of a major defense industry exposition, Muntz is visited by Massagi, an immensely wealthy arms merchant who both encourages him to finalize the San Miguel deal and coaches him on how to do it.
 Massagi reveals that the global arms industry has a stake in sales of weapons like the Peacemaker because they allow for localized and conventional wars that will keep their business viable into the next century.
 Massagi also explains how recent changes to federal law not only legalize bribes to foreign dictators, but make those bribes tax deductible.
 These revelations spur Muntz on, while also adding to his unease.

 Muntz accompanies San Miguel's dictator to the weapons expo, where billions of dollars of high technology are displayed and demonstrated.
 To the dictators, Muntz disparages any warplanes he sees, reminding them of the obvious benefits of pilot-less aircraft.

 While Muntz demonstrates some of his own wares (including a booby-trapped urinal), Ray hijacks one of the fighter jets being demonstrated, threatening to attack the expo, also daring them to attack him.
 Ray circles overhead as representatives for defense contractors bicker among themselves as to whose weapons are good enough to shoot him down.

 Stryker takes matters into his own hands, launching the Peacemaker.
 This time, the UAV proves a much more formidable threat, and not even Ray can destroy it.
 Misusing all of the Peacemaker's weapons, however, Stryker instead destroys the entire expo.
 Before he can try again for Ray, Muntz uses his cane to shut off the Peacemaker's remote control panel, allowing Ray to destroy it.

 In the final scene, we learn that Ray has left the arms industry to become a missionary.
 Muntz is also out of weapons trafficking, but still a salesman working at his brother's used car dealership.
-He sells Catherine a car, and it's implied that they will be doing other deals together.
+He sells Catherine a car, and it is implied that they will be doing other deals together.